15 Counterfactual Explanations

 From the two resulting groups, one with parents and one with children, we only want the best half using two sorting algorithms.
 The nondominated sorting algorithm sorts the candidates according to their objective values.
 If candidates are equally good, the crowding distance sorting algorithm sorts the candidates according to their diversity.

-The goal is to find counterfactual explanations for a customer with the following feature values:
+The goal is to find counterfactual explanations for a customer with feature values in .

-age sex job housing savings amount duration purpose
+age sex job housing savings amount dur. purpose

 58 f unskilled free little 6143 48 car

-The SVM predicts that the woman has a good credit risk with a probability of 24.2 %.
-The counterfactuals should answer how the input features need to be changed to get a predicted probability larger than 50 %?
+The SVM predicts that the probability that the person has a good credit risk is 24.2%.
+The counterfactuals should answer how the input features need to be changed to get a predicted probability larger than 50%. shows the ten best counterfactuals.
+The first five columns contain the proposed feature changes (only altered features are displayed), the next three columns show the objective values (o1 equals 0 in all cases), and the last column displays the predicted probability.

 skilled -20 0.108 2 0.036 0.501